 Most of us don’t think twice when we receive communication from a carrier about an order.
 But there have been an increasing number of fake delivery notifications of late.
 They are often created by scammers who try to catch us out, steal our personal data or pressure us in to making fraudulent payments.
 So how can we identify the real from the fake?
 And what can the brands we buy from do to protect us?
 How can they provide us reassurance that the communications we receive about our orders are genuine?

 One of the things I reflected on before joining the amazing team at parcelLab was my own experience of carrier communication and post-purchase messages.
-Not only were most average at best (even from many of the premium brands) but like millions of others across the UK, I’ve increasingly been on the receiving end of fraudulent messages.
+Not only were most average at best (even from many of the premium brands) but like millions of others across the UK, I’ve increasingly been on the receiving end of shipment tracking email scams.
 It’s getting out of hand!

 The rise of fake delivery notifications

 The recent spike in online orders across the UK and US has created an influx of emails and messages about parcel deliveries.
 This has created a perfect opportunity for scammers and cyber criminals to use these communications for fraudulent and illegal activity.
 Specifically, there are lots of messages that pretend to be from carriers.

 We are often excited to receive an order, and this makes it easy for cyber criminals and scammers to manipulate us.
 But what are the scammers after?
 A lot of time the scammers are after our personal data.
 Others send links that download harmful viruses on to our devices.
 Some pretend a payment is required in an attempt to access our bank details.

 And so, for us as consumers, this can result in a lot of confusion and unnecessary anxiety!
 And especially for the more vulnerable people in our families and communities, it’s a growing concern.
 A lot of the fake shipment messages are hard to distinguish from ordinary, valid communication.
 The scammers send very believable messages and it’s easy to get caught out.

 How to identify package notification scamming